kacheryhub/kachery-doc/doc/pub-sub.md

 either request information from, or offer to provide information to, other peers on the kachery network.
 The Ably pub-sub service acts as the broker that receives and dispatches messages.
-Every kachery channel (every community of nodes) is provided with six pub-sub channels (that is, six communication bands).
+Every kachery channel (every community of nodes) is provided with six pub-sub bands (that is, six communication bands).
 These correspond to channels where nodes can request or provide the three types of kachery data.
 Nodes with "request" permissions are able to publish on a *request* channel and subscribe to responses on the